Powerlearnproject/se-assignment-day-2-git-and-github-Mwenje/README.md

 7. Enhanced Workflow Flexibility
 Customized Workflows: Teams can adopt different branching strategies (e.g., Git Flow, GitHub Flow) to suit their development process.
 Branching supports various workflows, from feature-driven development to continuous integration and deployment.

+**Creating a Branch**
+Create the Branch: Use the git branch command to create a new branch. git branch <branch-name>.
+Push the Branch to Remote (Optional): git push -u origin <branch-name>

+**Using a Branch**
+Switch to the Branch:git checkout <branch-name>
+Make Changes: Edit, add, or delete files as needed.
+Stage and Commit Changes: git add <file-name>
+Commit the changes with a descriptive message:git commit -m "Description of changes" Push Changes to Remote: git push origin <branch-name> //Resolve any conflicts if they arise.
+Git will prompt you to resolve conflicts in affected files manually.

+**Merging a Branch**
+Switch to the Target Branch: git checkout main
+Update the Target Branch: git pull origin main
+Merge the Branch: git merge <branch-name>

+After merging, test the integrated changes to ensure everything works as expected and then push the changes

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?